simonhaenisch/prettier-plugin-organize-imports/readme.md

 ## Changelog

-Version `2.3.2` fixes an issue with Vue 2 files.
+Version `2.3.4` fixes an issue with Vue 2 files.

+Version `2.3.3` fixes a bug where default imports were removed erroneously.

 Version `2.3.1` adds debug logs and fixes Vue.js support.